Germany wins world open-water relay, Italy 2nd and US 3rd

 Italy, with Rachele Bruni, Giulia Gabbrielleschi, Domenico Acerenza and Gregorio Paltrinieri, was two-tenths of a second behind in a time of 53.58.90.

-Haley Anderson, Jordan Wilimovsky, Ashley Twichell and Michael Brinegar made up the American team which finished just three-tenths of a second behind Germany in 53:59.00.
+Haley Anderson, Jordan Wilimovsky, Ashley Twichell and Michael Brinegar made up the American team which finished just three-tenths of a second behind Germany to take bronze in 53:59.00.

-There are two males and two females on each team, but the order in which they swim is up to the individual country.
+There are two males and two females on each team who swim 1.25 kilometers each, but the order in which they swim is up to the individual country.

+The German team, anchored by Muffels, was disadvantaged by a yellow card issued to Boy in the leadoff leg.
+A second yellow card would have resulted in disqualification, so each of the German swimmers needed to be careful of their tactics for the rest of the race.

+Muffels was a member of the German team that won the same event in Kazan, Russia four years ago.

 Brazil’s team finished fourth, Australia was fifth and France, Netherlands, Hungary, China and Russia rounded out the top 10 of the 21 countries in the race.